The Pack Style Engine#

 The font family to be used.

-will use a system defined font that matches the description (e.g.,”Times New Roman” for serif
+A value of serif, sans-serif, cursive, fantasy, or monospace will use a system-defined font that matches the description (e.g. “Times New Roman” for serif, “Courier New” for monospace).

-Otherwise, any font name can be specified.
-If the font name cannot be resolved, the system font will be used.
+Any other value will be checked against the family names previously registered with Font.register.
+If the name cannot be resolved, the system font will be used.

 Initial value: normal